charmgeorge/DreamJob/readme.md

 Report any bugs and/or request a feature by using the [issue tracker](https://github.com/charmgeorge/dreamjob/issues).

 #### Developing
-You can begin to run this application from your command line:
+You can begin to run this application from your command line (do not include the  brackets [ ] in your commands):
 - Create a new branch (`git checkout -b [NAME OF BRANCH HERE]`)
 - Make your changes and contributions
 - Add changes (`git add .`) or (`git add [NAME OF FILES CHANGED]`)